Skip to main content

 However, for this non-UI version, support for input components is not available yet.
 There is currently no mechanism to store values in these input components through this API, and the specified validation rules won't be enforced when submitting cards.

+With button name obtained, you can now submit the card.
 The following code snippet shows how to submit a card with specific values.

 let action = AACSessionCardAction(submitActionWithContainerId: "1", cardId: "card-id", submitValues: [